 '''

-Local Finv = Finv/(Finv[tgi(0,0)])-tgi(0,0);

-Bracket tgi;

-.sort

-FillExpression GI = Finv(tgi);

-Drop;

-.sort

-Local Fone = tone(i1,i3)G(i1,i2)GI(i2,i3);

 Sum i1,1,...,10;

 Sum i2,1,...,10;

 Sum i3,1,...,10;

 #call simd1d2

-Bracket tone;
+B tone;

 Print +f;

 '''

-The invariant is stored in the GI table.
+We computer the minors, simplify them and construct the inverse from them.
+This is stored in the GI table.
 Of course the definition of this table and all the variables we use in the procedures we just defined have to be declared in the file declare.h.

-To make sure that we have indeed the inverse and $G{ij}GI^{jk} = \delta_i^k$ we verify this relation.
-The tensor 'tone' is the marker for the position in the tensor: tone(i,k) is seen as the element δ_i^k .
+To make sure that we have indeed the inverse and $G^{ij}GI{jk} = \delta_k^i$ we verify this relation.
+The tensor tone is the marker for the position in the tensor: tone(i,k) is seen as the element $\delta_k^i$ .
 We will use this in all tensors that we are going to define.
 Then we have to sum over the indexes.
 The statement is equivalent to $\Sigma{i=1}^{10}$ over the current term.
 This means that our three-fold sum generates in principle 1000 terms, but as soon as the G and GI are substituted, their zeroes will make most of those vanish.
-After simplification the output is indeed:
+After simplification the output is indeed: Fone=